-Now, to bring the essence of historical understanding to life, we will use the questions from the Bringing it to Life (BitL) tool with this inquiry about Kaurna people.
+Now, to bring the essence of historical understanding to life, we will use the questions from the Bringing it to Life (BitL) tool with this inquiry about World War II to the world students live in todav.

 What are the stories?